 In order for your website to be readily found online, it needs to be optimized for search engines.
 But if you aren’t careful, you could easily make a mistake with your SEO strategy.

-To help you avoid that frustration (and potentially a Google penalty!), we’re sharing just a few of the most common mistakes business owners make with their SEO.
+To help you avoid that frustration (and potentially a Google penalty!), we’re sharing just a few of the most common mistakes business owners make with their SEO and also seo business from home

 Expecting Immediate Results